lilott8/CS220-Final/README.md

 ##TODO:

- - fix the output of the dijkstra, so that it can be moved into Kruskal's
+ - refactor dijkstra so there isn't as much debugging and unnecessary code
+ - delete unnecessary edges once created
  - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - figure out why the map coords need to be switched in init!
+ - fix the output of the dijkstra, so that it can be moved into Kruskal's *(Resolved)*
  - place edges into btree *(Resolved)*
  - Rectify the Steiner::find_angle_size() method, it isn't behaving completely correctly *(Resolved)*
  - Test binary tree *(Resolved)*